semanticClimate/ai-automated-literature-review/outline.md

 **1. Linking GitHub to Colab**
 **First, you need to link your GitHub account with your Google Colab account:**
+a.
 Open a Google Colab notebook.
+b.
 Click on "File" in the menu.
+c.
 Select "Save a copy in GitHub".
+d.
 If you haven't linked your GitHub account before, a prompt will appear asking you to authenticate with GitHub.
 Follow the instructions to grant access.

 **2. Saving a Colab Notebook to GitHub**
 **Once your GitHub account is linked, you can save notebooks directly to a GitHub repository:**
+a.
 Open the notebook you want to save.
+b.
 Click on "File" in the menu.
+c.
 Select "Save a copy in GitHub".
+d.
 A dialog will appear where you can specify the repository, the branch, and the commit message.
+e.
 Click "OK" to save the notebook to the specified GitHub repository.

 **3. Opening a Notebook from GitHub in Colab**
 **To open a notebook directly from a GitHub repository:**
+a.
 Go to the Google Colab homepage.
+b.
 Click on "GitHub" in the menu.
+c.
 Authenticate with your GitHub account if prompted.
+d.
 Search for the repository or notebook you want to open.
+e.
 Click on the notebook to open it in Colab.

 **4. Using Git Commands in Colab**
 **For more advanced use cases, you can use Git commands directly within a Colab notebook:**